-Algoma is developing plans to address the new Canadian rules, while monitoring any changes that may arise as the rules are finalized in 2020.
-The Company expects to utilize ultraviolet systems and one vessel currently under construction will have a type approved ballast water treatment system installed prior to delivery.
-Other vessels will need to be retrofitted.
+Ballast water rules governing domestic vessels operating on the Great Lakes have been developed by both the Canadian and US governments, although the impact on the fleets is different.
+Generally speaking, Canadian vessels will be required to install BWTS, while the US domestic lakes fleet will not.
+Draft Canadian ballast water regulations issued in 2019 are expected to be finalized in 2021 and will require the Canadian domestic fleet to begin installing systems on vessels.
+Algoma is developing plans to address the new Canadian rules and a newly proposed rule in the US, while monitoring any changes that may arise as these rules are finalized in 2021.
 While the Company plans to comply with the new rules by installing so-called "type approved" systems, there are concerns that these systems will not achieve the desired effect due to the different operating parameters of the lakes business (generally faster and more frequent ballasting and de-ballasting) and the differences between salt water, for which most of the systems were designed, and fresh water.
-While failure to comply with regulations could result in fines and suspension of operating licences, installation of approved equipment that is subsequently determined to fail to meet the targets for elimination of organisms could result in the incurrence of further costs in the future.
+While failure to comply with regulations could result in fines and suspension of operating licenses, installation of approved equipment that is subsequently determined to fail to meet the targets for elimination of organisms could also result in the incurrence of further costs in the future.

-Installation of treatment systems will require capital investment in future years.
-As there is no mechanism to recover the cost of compliance with ballast water regulations from customers under our standard contract terms, the amount we can recover for thesse costs (including expected fuel costs to generate the power to run the systems) or to generating a return on the investment cannot currently be determined.
+Installation of BWTS will require capital investment in future years.
+As there is no mechanism to recover the cost of compliance with ballast water regulations from customers under our standard contract terms, the amount we can recover for these costs (including expected fuel costs to generate the power to run the systems) or to generate a return on the investment cannot currently be determined.